-Family Fun In + Around Burlington
+Family Fun In + Around Burlington Things to Do Near Boston With the Whole Crew

 It’s true what they say: Families that play together stay together — and more happily, no doubt.

 Archer wholeheartedly agrees.
 To help foster that familial connection, he invites families to his industrial-chic boutique Archer Hotel Burlington, just 12 miles northwest of Boston in Middlesex County.
-There, they can relax and reconnect together in luxe guest rooms and suites with five-star bedding, thoughtful amenities and sincere service — and then explore family-friendly options in the area.
+There, they can relax and reconnect together in luxe guest rooms and suites with five-star bedding, thoughtful amenities and sincere service — and then explore family-friendly activities in the area.
 Check out the following ideas for experiencing family fun in and around Burlington.

 Archer’s Burlington home is in 3rd Ave — a charming shopping destination centered on street life, with distinctive dining options, unique shops and family-friendly fun.
 It’s anchored by the wildly popular specialty foods store Wegmans and the entertainment hub Kings Dining & Entertainment, with family-fun bowling, billiards, shuffleboard, air hockey and foosball.
 Other notable stops include Jenny Boston, Mitchell Gold + Bob Williams, James Joseph Salon, Twist Bakery Café, Osteria Nino and The Bancroft.